Allen's: History

 Allen's abandoned chocolate production after World War II, however it became Australia's largest confectionery company.
 Allen's was purchased by UK-based Rothmans Holdings in 1985.
 Two years later it was sold to Nestlé.

+Allen's have been manufacturing confectionery in the town of Broadford, in Central Victoria, Australia since 1982.
+The manufacturing facility operates 24 hours a day, 5 days a week and Allen's has become synonymous with the town.